ankaboot-source/leadminer/README.md

 ## Roadmap

-- [ ] New sources : LinkedIn, Instagram, Facebook Messenger
-- [ ] Enrich data : Get more relevant and actionable information about your contacts
-- [ ] Marketing automation : send emails directly from Leadminer with personalized templates

 For any specific requests or suggestions regarding the roadmap, please feel free to contact [ankaboot professional services](https://chat.openai.com/contact@ankaboot.fr) or check the open issues for ongoing discussions and updates.

 ## Support